Key takeaways:

 Frequently Asked Questions (FAQ)

-2. Why is Microsoft Sentinel moving to Defender for Cloud?
+2. Why is Microsoft Sentinel moving to the Defender portal?

 3. What changes with this migration?